-One of our favourite things about living in Malaysia is the (almost) abundant long weekend holidays.
+One of our favorite things about living in Malaysia is the (almost) abundant long weekend holidays.
 Even on those that are not so long, we suspect many people just take a few additional days off work to extend the holidays.

 If you’re interested in exploring a change of scenery, here are three things you can do during the long holiday weekend without spending too much money, whether you go with the longer nine-day option of the more modest four-day alternative.